 Some of the information the Borrower will be required to provide is listed below.
-More detail regarding a Borrower's reporting responsibilities will be included in the Loan Agreement.
+More detail regarding a Borrower's reporting responsibilities is included in the Section on Reporting.

-- Payroll information regarding the persons on the Borrower's payroll during the payroll period immediately prior to the loan commitment. - Jobs created including the job titles, name of first person hired for each position, date of hire, gender, race, ethnicity, income status, FTE status, hourly wage, number of hours worked per week, benefits.
+- Payroll information regarding the persons on the Borrower's payroll during the payroll period immediately prior to the loan commitment. - Jobs created including the job titles, name of persons interviewed, name of first person hired for each position, date of hire, gender, race, ethnicity, income status, FTE status, hourly wage, number of hours worked per week, benefits.
 This is typically requested quarterly until the requisite jobs are filled.

 - Employee Income Certifications information provided by each employee to be included on a form provided by the County and signed by the employee regarding the family income at the time of hire.
-Borrower must typically submit these certification forms quarterly until the requisite jobs are filled. - Documentation that all permits, licenses, and any other required registrations are maintained.
+Borrower must typically submit these certification forms quarterly until the requisite jobs are filled.
+A Sample income Certification form is attached as Appendix B. - Documentation that all permits, licenses, and any other required registrations are maintained.
 Typically requested annually. - Documentation that all required insurance is maintained on all covered property and chattel.
 Typically requested annually. - Annual Financial Statements for the business.
-CRLF staff may request that the Borrower provide financial statements more frequently and may also request additional financial information. - Other items deemed necessary by the County to determine the continuing financial solvency of the business and compliance with all terms of the Loan Agreement.
+ED-RLF staff may request that the Borrower provide financial statements more frequently and may also request additional financial information. - Other items deemed necessary by the County to determine the continuing financial solvency of the business and compliance with all terms of the Loan Agreement.

-The County, or a subcontractor acting on its behalf, will conduct on-site visit(s) to determine the existence and condition of loan collateral.
+The County, or a subcontractor acting on its behalf, will conduct an on-site visit(s) to determine the existence and condition of loan collateral.

-COMPLIANCE WITH COUNTY ORDINANCES
+COMPLIANCE WITH COUNTY ORDINANCES AND STATE STATUTES

-Projects must comply with all applicable Dane County Ordinances, including, but not limited to the following:
+Projects must comply with all applicable State Statutes and Dane County Ordinances, including, but not limited to the following:

-A. Affirmative Action
+1. Affirmative Action